Do you really need a term life insurance or not? Ask yourself

 In case you have any debts or liabilities.

 A term life insurance is beneficial if you have any loans or any other liabilities.
 For instance, if you have availed a loan of Rs 30 lakh and a sudden mishap happens, then how your family will keep on paying the EMIs?
-In this kind of situations, a term plan plays a crucial role.
+In this kind of situation, a term plan plays a crucial role.
 For instance, if you have taken term insurance worth Rs 1 crore, then with the coverage amount, your family can easily pay off the loans.
 And with the rest of the money, they can continue their existing lifestyle.